josdejong/mathjs/docs/reference/functions/compare.md

 Compare two values.
 Returns 1 when x > y, -1 when x < y, and 0 when x == y.

-x and y are considered equal when the relative difference between x and y is smaller than the configured epsilon.
+x and y are considered equal when the relative difference between x and y is smaller than the configured absTol and relTol.
 The function cannot be used to compare values smaller than approximately 2.22e-16.

 For matrices, the function is evaluated element wise.